redria7/nextui-game-manager/README.md

 ## How do I setup Game Manager?

-1. Own a TrimUI Brick and have a SD Card with NextUI configured.
+1. Own a TrimUI Brick or Smart Pro and have a SD Card with NextUI configured.
-2. Connect your Brick to a Wi-Fi network.
+2. Connect your device to a Wi-Fi network.
 (This is needed for Artwork Download Support)
 3. Download the latest Game Manager release from this repo.
 4. Unzip the release download.
-5. With your Brick powered off, eject the SD Card and connect it to your computer.
+5. With your device powered off, eject the SD Card and connect it to your computer.
 6. Copy the entire Game Manager.pak file to `SD_ROOT/Tools/tg5040`.
-7. Reinsert your SD Card into your Brick.
+7. Reinsert your SD Card into your device.
 8. Launch `Game Manager` from the `Tools` menu and enjoy!

 ---